rust-lang/reference/src/attributes/codegen.md

 [version 20250508]: https://github.com/riscv/riscv-isa-manual/tree/20250508
 [RISC-V GitHub Account]: https://github.com/riscv

-> [!NOTE]
-> Some RISC-V standard extensions can be enabled (1) or disabled (0) via their corresponding bits in the [Machine ISA][rv-machine] (`misa`) register.
-> For example, the [A][rv-a] and [M][rv-m] bits being cleared means atomic instructions and integer multiplication/division instructions are unimplemented.
->
-> Rust code compiled with a RISC-V target feature of the same name as an extension assumes the extension will always be available.
-> It is undefined behaviour to execute it in an environment where the extension is disabled (bit is 0 in `misa`).

 Feature     | Implicitly Enables  | Description
 ------------|---------------------|-------------------
 `a`         | `zaamo`, `zalrsc`   | [A][rv-a] --- Atomic instructions